Magnesium Bath Soak (Epsom Salts)

 There’s nothing like a hot bath on a cold winter’s night or day for that matter.
 Warming all your muscles and alleviating the pain, helping to improve circulation, decreasing swelling and inflammation as well as relaxing and calming your mind.

-My bath became my best friend years ago and a great way to alleviate pain.
-There are times when I take several baths a day to cope with the level of pain I am in, especially during the winter months.
+Pre-diagnosis my bath became my best friend.
+I practically turned into a prune I spent so much time in there.
+It was the only way I could feel pain free.
+There were times that I would take several baths a day to cope with the level of pain levels, especially during the winter months.

 I find that soaking in a hot bath with magnesium and lavender for 20 mins or so works wonders…(I know when you have children this can be challenging.
-There was even a time when I woke in the middle of the night, it was actually 2am, with high pain levels so I went to have a bath and one of my children knocked on the door…whattt?).
+There was even a time when I woke in the middle of the night, it was actually 2am, with high pain levels so I went to have a bath and one of my children knocked on the door to use the loo…whattt?).

 Curb Those Cravings

-I have found several studies that show, it is common for people living with fibromyalgia, to have a magnesium deficiency.
+A common thread between people who live with fibromyalgia is a magnesium deficiency.
 Magnesium plays an important part in several different functions of our body, including inhibition and regulating the nerve receptors, of course we know, that this plays a strong roll in the symptoms of fibromyalgia, so it is key to ensure that our magnesium levels are good.

 Easiest Way To Absorb Magnesium.

 One of the best ways and easiest ways for the body to absorb magnesium is through the skin.
 As it is absorbed it goes directly into the bloodstream to relax muscle tissues as well as helping the body to release toxins from your skin.
-There are creams available on the market, but I haven’t used them as yet, so I am not sure how helpful they are, although I will be trying them soon and writing up in my blog, the results I get.
+There are topical creams available on the market, but I haven’t used them, so I am not sure how helpful they are, I will be trying them soon and writing a post.
 I would love to know what results you have had, so do comment below.